-With less than a week to go until Valentine’s Day, many couples across the country will be wondering how they can make this year extra special for their partners.
-To ensure your day goes with a bang, Superdrug has teamed up with sexpert Alix Fox to bring you some exciting sex tips and tricks to try out...
+With Valentine’s Day just around the corner, are you wondering how to make this year extra special for your partner?
+To ensure your day goes with a bang, we've teamed up with sexpert Alix Fox to bring you some exciting sex tips and tricks to try out...

 1. Give your beloved some undivided a-tent-tion!

 ‘This tip is incredibly cute and memorable – and great if you’d love to escape the everyday with your partner for Valentine’s but can’t afford a trip away to a fancy hotel.
 It’s also a tiny bit silly, but I think more couples should learn to laugh as part of their love lives!
 Intimacy and sex shouldn’t always be serious.
 It’s healthy to let your hair down and have a good giggle together; to stop worrying about how well you’re performing or how good you look nude, and instead focus on simply having fun.
 So create your own Treat Tent For Two by fishing out that pop-up tent you’ve got left from last year’s festivals and setting it up in your living room or bedroom.
 Fill it with soft blankets and fairy lights, and stash some sexy goodies in there: a dish of fresh fruit or chocolates to feed each other; some chilled drinks; massage lotion and climb in, shut out the world, and enjoy being in your own special space, just the two of you.’

 2. Find your partner’s ‘dove dip’